Last updated: 2018-08-13 14:37:16 +0100

 definitions back to theorem statements.
 To prevent this, we hex-encode

-all names, and prefix with either global
+all names, and prefix with either global or

-(following Haskell’s upper/lowercase distinction
+Global (following Haskell’s upper/lowercase distinction

 between types/constructors and functions/destructors).All dependencies can be satisfied automatically by the Nix package

-manager, using the included default.nix
+manager, using the included default.nix file.
+This provides

 the following attributes:

-, which is a specific revision of the TIP
+tools, which provides our TIP-manipulation scriptstip-benchmarks, which is a specific revision of the TIP

-, which is the result of using the
+benchmarkstip-benchmark-smtlib, which is the result of using the

-scripts to combine all of the
+tools scripts to combine all of the

-togetherThese definitions are parameterised by the package repository and set of Haskell packages to use, which allows easy overriding and aids reproducibility.
+tip-benchmarks togetherThese definitions are parameterised by the package repository and set of Haskell packages to use, which allows easy overriding and aids reproducibility.

 If you don’t want to use Nix, you’ll need (at least)

-and grommet
+shell-pipeline and grommet packages

 available.